deduzzo/betaflight43-safe-migration/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.

-### DISCLAIMER: with the use of this tool everyone is required to MANUAL verification of the result produced.
-Given the variety of quads and flight controllers it is possible that the results produced are not 100% perfect.
+### DISCLAIMER: with the use of this tool everyone is required to MANUALLY verify the produced result.
+Given the variety of quads and flight controllers it's possible that the results produced are not 100% perfect.
 This tool gives an indication, and is to be considered as a work in progress.
-The creators DO NOT assume any responsibility for any malfunction, product damage or problem that may occur after its use
+The creators DO NOT assume any responsibility for any malfunction, product damage or problem that may occur after its use.